-Grossly, size of the hearts was decreased in all experimental group of mice in comparison to control group of mice.
+Grossly, the size of the hearts was decreased in all experimental groups of mice in comparison to the control group of mice.
 Histologically, infiltration of inflammatory cells, necrosis, and disruption of connective tissue have been recorded (Figure 5B).
-Intramyocardial spaces were increased in the sections of heart in waste water treated group of mice (Figure 5B).
+Intramyocardial spaces were increased in the sections of the heart in the wastewater-treated group of mice (Figure 5B).